sabu36/github-tutorial-branching-merging/README.md

 `$ git branch add-watermelon`

 ### B2.
 Working on one of the branches

+This simulates another person modifying the file before you upload your change (in step B3).

 `$ git checkout add-pear` &emsp; switch to a branch